kr-g/xvenv/README.md

 # single steps vs make

-following the matrix showing how single steps and make are related
+following the matrix showing how single steps and make are related.

 |step|make -q|make|
 |---|---|---|